mk0417/momentum/readme.md

 ## Data
 - Data is from CRSP between Dec 1925 and Mar 2022.
-- Common stocks. ~shrcd~ = 10 or 11
+- Common stocks. `shrcd` = 10 or 11
-- Stock exchanges - NYSE/AMEX/NASDAQ. ~exchcd~ is equal to any of the following codes: -3, -2, -1,
+- Stock exchanges - NYSE/AMEX/NASDAQ. `exchcd` is from -2 to 3.
-  0, 1, 2, 3.

 ### Zero market values
 CRSP has zero market values (111 observations and 18 unique stocks).
 Remove them or not?